einshoej/chefs_assistant/STREAMLIT_CLOUD_SECRETS.md

 ## Additional Features

-### AnyList Integration
-The app has Node.js support installed for AnyList integration.
-To use it:
-1. Add your AnyList credentials to the secrets (optional)
-2. Navigate to Settings → AnyList in the app

 ### Google Drive Storage
 To enable Google Drive storage for recipes:
 1. The `[google_drive]` section is already included above